zoltan151/MWC-pool/README.md

 Built for Ubuntu 22.04

 ### features
-- relay the miner conn to the grin node, totally native experience
+- relay the miner conn to the MWC node, totally native experience
 - expose the TUI miner detail to Http API
 - backup the share(submit) histories per specific time interval
 - record the miner's pay method (manually sent coin by pool maintainer)